Qibocal: an open-source framework for calibration of self-hosted quantum devices: Technical specification

-\Qibocal provides a series of tools aimed at facilitating the deployment of protocols.
+\Qibocal provides a set of tools to facilitate the generation, visualization, and sharing of experiment results.

-At the end of a program launched through the CLI, a web page is produced with a comprehensive summary of all protocols launched.
-All the content shown is fully customizable by the user through the \texttt{report} function, which is part of the \texttt{Routine} interface shown in Fig.~\ref{fig:routine}.
-Any protocol is expected to generate a list of plots and tables, which will then be collected in the final report.
-At the same time, for more advanced users, we also provide a mechanism to pass directly \texttt{HTML} strings to have the possibility to completely customize the output for a specific experiment.
+At the end of a program executed via the CLI, \Qibocal can automatically produce a web page summarizing all protocols that were run.
+The content of this report is fully customizable through the \texttt{report} function, which is part of the \texttt{Routine} interface illustrated in Fig.~\ref{fig:routine}.
+Each protocol is expected to generate a collection of plots and tables, which are then aggregated into the final report.
+In the \texttt{Routine} definition it is also possible to provide \texttt{HTML} strings in order to fully customize the output for specific experiments.

-All reports produced are easily shareable by uploading them to a dedicated server.
-Such functionality is accessible by CLI using the command \texttt{qq upload}.
-We plan to also expose it directly when running custom protocols.
-Although we are aware that moving to a proper database system should be the standard choice, we find that the current simplified solution meets our needs.
+Reports generated by \Qibocal can be easily shared by uploading them to a dedicated server using the CLI command \texttt{qq upload}.
+While a full database solution would be the better approach for larger-scale deployments, the current method is sufficientt for most use cases.
+Future versions may expose this functionality directly within custom protocol scripts.

-We also offer the possibility to graphically compare two reports using the CLI command \texttt{qq compare}, which produces a combined \texttt{HTML} report where plots and tables are combined.
-This allows the user to quickly compare two different experiment runs, which is particularly valuable to assess any changes in the experimental setup.
-An example of this functionality is shown in Fig.~\ref{fig:qq-compare}.
+Additionally, \Qibocal allows graphical comparison of two reports using the CLI command \texttt{qq compare}.
+This produces a combined \texttt{HTML} report in which plots and tables from both runs are juxtaposed, enabling rapid assessment of changes in the experimental setup.
+An example of this comparison functionality is shown in Fig.~\ref{fig:qq-compare}.

-Finally, although \Qibocal is able to produce the updated \Qibolab platform configuration after launching an experiment, the actual replacement of the old configuration in the installed location is performed as a separate stage using the \texttt{qq update} commands.